 It’s curious that personalities like sir David Pleasance, sir Dave Haynie or sir Jeff Porter are unaware of this prototype.
 But we managed to dig out some important information.

 Almost no one knows about what Amiga is in Japan

 As we know, the Amiga situation in Japan was really not active even during the Commodore years.
 The only smaller link that the machine had was when 3DO got released as computer magazines in Japan actually mentioned Amiga at that time.
 Today it is even harder to find any Amiga information in Japan.
-However, in the electronical part of Tokyo, there is one Amiga 500 on display.
+However, in the Akihabara part of Tokyo, there was one Amiga 500 on display.